Seatis/my-teaching-materials/java-oo/1-objects-and-classes/workshop/Workshop01.md

-Create a class called `Human`.
-Note that this was illustrated in JCodes.04.
-In this text file, however, you can see how we "talk" about the class.

-+ Attributes
-  - can be hungry
-  - can have one or more coin
-  - has a name
-  - has an age
+Create a `Circle` class:

 + Constructor
-  - Does not take a parameter.
-When called, the human starts off:-
+  - Given a parameter, sets the radius
-    - being hungry,
-    - has 100 coin(s in his/her pocket).
-    - is born at 18
-    - is nameless
+  - No parameter passed, radius of 1
 + Methods
-  - `eat` - turns off the hunger, but costs a coin
+  - `getPerimeter` - turns the circumference.
-  - `wasteTime` - makes the human hungry again
+  - `getArea` - returns it's area.